orakist/Oaksoft.ArgumentParser/README.md

   Sets usage string of the options to show a custom usage string in the help output.

 - **IsHidden:** *.WithHidden(bool hidden)*\
-  Do not prints the option in the help output, if it is a hidden option.
+  Do not print the option in the help output, if it is a hidden option.

 - **Aliases:** *.AddAliases(params string[] aliases)*\
   Sets aliases of named options.
 By default parser heuristically creates aliases of named options.
 Or it is manually configurable by this *AddAliases* method.
 AddAliases can be used multiple times for an option.